 | HBM4 | 8.0 | 2048 | 2048 | 16 | 32 | 64 |

-What are the Additional Features of HBM4?
+What are the Additional Features of HBM4E / HBM4?

 But that’s not all.
-HBM4 also introduces enhancements in power, memory access and RAS over HBM3E.
+HBM4 introduced enhancements in power, memory access and RAS and these are inherited by HBM4E.

 -

-- Double the Memory Channels: HBM4 doubles the number of independent channels per stack to 32 with 2 pseudo-channels per channel.
+- Double the Memory Channels: HBM4 doubled the number of independent channels per stack to 32 with 2 pseudo-channels per channel.
 This provides designers more flexibility in accessing the DRAM devices in the stack.

 - Improved Power Efficiency: HBM4 supports VDDQ options of 0.7V, 0.75V, 0.8V or 0.9V and VDDC of 1.0V or 1.05V.
 The lower voltage levels improve power efficiency.

-- Compatibility and Flexibility: The HBM4 interface standard ensures backwards compatibility with existing HBM3 controllers, allowing for seamless integration and flexibility in various applications.
+- Compatibility and Flexibility: The HBM4 / HBM4E interface standard ensures backwards compatibility with existing HBM3 controllers, allowing for seamless integration and flexibility in various applications.

-- Directed Refresh Management (DRFM): HBM4 incorporates Directed Refresh Management (DRFM) for improved Reliability, Availability, and Serviceability (RAS) including improved row-hammer mitigation.
+- Directed Refresh Management (DRFM): HBM4 / HBM4E incorporates Directed Refresh Management (DRFM) for improved Reliability, Availability, and Serviceability (RAS) including improved row-hammer mitigation.

 Rambus HBM Memory Controller Cores for AI and High-Performance Workloads